Swimmer dies off Napier's Marine Parade foreshore - NZ Herald

 One swimmer has died in a coastal tragedy off Napier's Marine Parade.

-At this stage it's not known if there are any swimmers still in trouble, or the number of those in the water.
+At this stage it's not known the number of those who were initially in the water.

-A police spokesperson said emergency Services responded to reports of people in difficulty in the sea, which was reported to Police just after 3.30pm.
+A police spokesperson said emergency services responded to reports of people in difficulty in the sea, which was reported to police just after 3.30pm.

 Coastguard duty officer Henry van Teul said the coastguard had been stood down